johnwalicki/node-red-orion-onyx-workshop/PART10.md

 # Node-RED Example: Orion - Twilio SMS

 In this section you will connect the Orion Onyx using **Node-RED** and the [node-red-contrib-orion](https://flows.nodered.org/node/node-red-contrib-orion) nodes to the Twilio SMS node.
 The wav file will be transcribed into a text string and then the text will be sent to the Twilio SMS node.
 TXT messages to my Twilio phone number will be sent to the Onyx group.
-T
+To send SMS messages, you will need to sign up for a [Twilio account](https://www.twilio.com/login)

 ### Twilio integration with Onyx Messages

-Download the [flow](flows/) and import it into your Node-RED Editor.
+Download the [flow](flows/nodered-onyx-twilio.json) and import it into your Node-RED Editor.

 ![Node-RED Twilio flow](screenshots/NodeRED-Orion-Twilio-flow.png)